Ylowe/OptimizedUniversalMachine/README.md

 Optimized version of the Universal Machine found in the UniversalMachine repo

 Use Kcachegrind to optimize the performance of the univeral machine emulator.
 Stage 0 is a clone of the original universal machine.
-Each subsequent iteration is an improvement on the UM C code See labnotes for details and changes between stages
+Each subsequent iteration is an improvement on the UM C code.
+See labnotes for details and changes between stages

 ************* Routine that takes up the most time in the UM *************